CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/operation/menu.md

 ### Auto scroll

-Automatically scroll timeline, speech list, piano roll during playback.
+Automatically scroll timeline, Speech List, piano roll during playback.

 When this option is off, manual scroll will be enable.
 It can be modified during playback.